-I conduct mixed methods research regarding the impacts of stigma, sociocultural norms, and communicative processes on health disparities, the social determinants of health, and public health practice itself.
+I conduct mixed methods research regarding the impacts of stigma, sociocultural norms, and communications on health disparities and the social determinants of health.

-A central tenet of my work is that health equity cannot be realized without ongoing, reflexive innovation toward 1) eliciting and valuing diverse knowledges; 2) increasing research reciprocity; and 3) addressing histories of researcher intrusion among oppressed populations.
-Based on the sheer prevalence and impact of trauma, adverse childhood experiences (ACEs), and marginalization, I pursue modes of inquiry and practice that can more equitably accommodate individuals and groups whose identities or experiences render participation in traditional studies, formats, and venues unsafe or unfeasible.
+A central tenet of my work is that health equity cannot be realized without innovation toward 1) eliciting and valuing diverse knowledges; 2) increasing research reciprocity; and 3) addressing histories of researcher intrusion among oppressed populations.
+Also, based on the sheer prevalence and impact of trauma, adverse childhood experiences (ACEs), and marginalization, I pursue modes of inquiry and practice that can more equitably accommodate individuals and groups whose identities or experiences render participation in traditional studies, formats, and venues unsafe or unfeasible.

 Some questions currently energizing my work:

 What do researchers miss about a population when our means of communication cannot accommodate stigma or varied abilities, or when they cannot reach across cultural difference—or across trauma?

 How might over-reliance on limited research strategies actually perpetuate health inequities—by requiring that health, healthcare, and health behaviors be communicated and assessed according to dominant norms?

 What can we learn about a community's assets, needs, and priorities by observing and analyzing the art that its members create, celebrate, and share?